However you interpret the guidance, you can contact us for advice and support in the usual way.

 - Take regular breaks when you are working and away from work, try to exercise or do something you enjoy to escape work pressures and help you relax.
 Eat well, have adequate rest and avoid relying on alcohol or smoking as a coping strategy.

 - Discuss your worries or concerns with trusted friends, family members or colleagues.

 - If you think your health is suffering, make an appointment to speak to your GP or an occupational health doctor and don’t self-prescribe.

 - Make the most of the advice and help available, including the NHS Practitioner Health Programme (PHP); the Dentist's Health Support Programme (DHSP); the BDA Benevolent Fund; and the DDU if you need support through a claim or GDC case.

-- Contact our free counselling helpline on 0330 678 1223, provided by Peninsula, which offers confidential advice, support and information on areas including financial well-being, legal information and family issues and childcare support.
+- Contact our free counselling helpline on 0330 678 1223, provided by Peninsula, which offers confidential advice, support and information 24 hours a day on areas including financial wellbeing, legal information and family issues and childcare support.

 - Try our e-learning course on health and wellbeing, aimed at helping dental professionals recognise the warning signs for anxiety, depression and burnout, and develop the skills to manage stressful situations.

 This page was correct at publication on 19/11/2021.
 Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.